Firstly, there is no such thing as a safe overdose. Even if you didn’t intend to kill yourself, self-poisoning can cause accidental death.

 Impaired decision-making, disorientation and confusion which could lead you to put yourself in a dangerous situation.

 - Even if you feel OK the day after taking an overdose, you should still get yourself checked out; fatal organ failure may not happen immediately.

 - If you feel like self-poisoning or overdosing, tell someone you trust how you feel.
 This might help relieve some of the pressure, give you some other options and can be a step to getting help.

 - If possible, put yourself into the recovery position after self-medicating, self-poisoning or overdosing.

 - If you’re worried about a friend who self-harms in this way, it’s a good idea to familiarise yourself with some first aid methods.

-The initial concern of medical staff will be to treat your symptoms, although it’s important to try and tell them why you’ve overdosed – this will help them provide you with suitable support, particularly after you’ve physically recovered.
-It’s important to be honest about whether you wanted to end your life, did not care if you lived or died, or if you took an overdose for a different purpose.
-This will help the medical professionals assess the type of support you need.
+It’s important to try and tell medical staff why you’ve overdosed – this will help them provide you with suitable support, particularly after you’ve physically recovered.
+Be honest about whether you wanted to end your life, did not care if you lived or died, or if you took an overdose for a different purpose.
+This will help them assess the type of support you need.
 If you’re in hospital, this assessment will probably be made by a duty psychiatrist.

 - Under 19?
 You can get confidential help with self-harm from ChildLine – either over the phone or through an online chat.